cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/configuration.md

 </Definitions>

-You can also define your `site` using [alternative TOML syntax](https://github.com/toml-lang/toml/blob/master/toml.md#user-content-inline-table).
+You can also define your `site` using an [alternative TOML syntax](https://github.com/toml-lang/toml/blob/master/toml.md#user-content-inline-table).

 #### Storage Limits